 File and process labeling in Oracle Solaris 11.4 provides a framework for restricting access to sensitive information.
 Files and directories can now be labeled to provide access to users or roles with sufficient clearance.
 The clearance policy also applies to processes with all privileges.
 Oracle Solaris 11.4 can generate logs of every access to labeled files, which can be used to meet compliance standards such as PCI-DSS and HIPAA.

 For more information, see Labels and Clearances in Securing Files and Verifying File Integrity in Oracle Solaris 11.4 and the clearance(7) man page.

-Silicon Secured Memory (SSM) adds real-time checking of access to data in memory to help protect against malicious intrusion and flawed program code in production for greater security and reliability.
+Silicon Secured Memory (SSM), also called Application Data Integrity (ADI), adds real-time checking of access to data in memory to help protect against malicious intrusion and flawed program code in production for greater security and reliability.

 SSM is available via the default system memory allocator and is available inside a kernel zone.
 See Silicon Secured Memory Support in Oracle Solaris Kernel Zones.